k8sp/bootstrapper/pxe-on-rasppi/README.md

 configuration UI and change the boot order to be disk first, so that following boots will be from the disk.

-In a more realistic case, we would add new computers (without OS'es installed on their disks) into the network, and we wouldn't change the default booting order -- let it just be disk first and network later.
+In a more realistic case, we would add new computers (without OS's installed on their disks) into the network, and we wouldn't change the default booting order -- let it just be disk first and network later.
 The first time we press the power button will boot these new computers